yishn/jsx-tikzcd/README.md

 )
 ~~~

-Since jsx-tikzcd renders everything into a single string, there's no need to track state changes. jsx-tikzcd also supports function as components:
+jsx-tikzcd doesn't support state and tracking state changes, so every component is a pure component and can be written as a function as well:

 ~~~js
 const Arrow = function(props) {